Rome Sightseeing Passes comparison

 How does the Rome Tourist Card work?

-• Custom visit planning: Choose your dates and time slots for each attraction when booking.
+• Custom visit scheduling: Choose your visit dates and time slots for each attraction at the time of booking, so everything fits your itinerary.

 rome tourist card logo design

-The Rome Tourist Card starts at โ‚ฌ96 per adult, with discounts available for children and teens (you can check current pricing on this page).
+The Rome Tourist Card starts at โ‚ฌ88 per adult, with discounts available for children and teens (you can check current pricing on this page).

 Rome Tourist Card